-Patients at the Marcus Neuroscience Institute will also benefit from its synergistic relationship with Boca Regional’s Eugene M. & Christine E. Lynn Cancer Institute (LCI), offering patients with neurologic malignancies the most advanced radiation and medical oncology therapies available in the Institute’s renowned and award-winning facility.
-The combination of LCI with the Marcus Neuroscience Institute on the Boca Regional campus will make for a tandem of facilities, programs and services that is among the finest in the nation.
+Patients also benefit from the Institute’s synergistic relationship with Boca Regional’s Eugene M. & Christine E. Lynn Cancer Institute (LCI), offering patients with neurologic malignancies the most advanced radiation and medical oncology therapies available in LCI’s renowned and award-winning facility.
+The combination of LCI and the Marcus Neuroscience Institute makes for a tandem of facilities, programs and services that is among the finest in the nation.

 The creation of the Marcus Neuroscience Institute represents a watershed moment in the advancement of the neurosciences in Florida and beyond.